ooples/pine_script_docs/source/essential/Alerts.rst

 programmers can customize the message of alerts triggering on *order fill events* by defining a distinct alert message for any number of order fulfillment events.

 The `alert() <https://www.tradingview.com/pine-script-reference/v4/#fun_alert>`__
 function is the most recent addition to Pine.
-It more or less supercedes `alertcondition() <https://www.tradingview.com/pine-script-reference/v4/#fun_alertcondition>`__, and when used in strategies, provides a useful complement to alerts on *order fill events*.
+It more or less supersedes `alertcondition() <https://www.tradingview.com/pine-script-reference/v4/#fun_alertcondition>`__, and when used in strategies, provides a useful complement to alerts on *order fill events*.